Human Organ Systems Online Test 6th Science Lesson 12 Questions in English

 -

-Question 42 of 7542.
-Question42.
-Which of the following are transported through circulatory system?
-Correct
+42. Which of the following are transported through circulatory system?

 The circulatory system is one of the important systems consisting of heart, blood vessels and blood.
 It transports respiratory gases, nutrients, hormones and waste materials within the body.
 It protects the body from harmful pathogens and also regulates the body temperature.